-Instructor: Agogino MEC ENG 290L Introduction to Nano-Biology 3 Units Terms offered: Spring 2017, Spring 2016, Fall 2013 This course introduces graduate students in Mechanical Engineering to the nascent field of Nano-Biology.
+Instructor: Agogino Life Cycle Thinking in Engineering Design: Read Less [-] MEC ENG 290L Introduction to Nano-Biology 3 Units Terms offered: Spring 2017, Spring 2016, Fall 2013 This course introduces graduate students in Mechanical Engineering to the nascent field of Nano-Biology.
 The course is comprised of both formal lectures and projects.
 Lectures will include an introduction to both molecular biology (components of cells, protein structure and function, DNA, gene regulation, etc.) and nanotechnology ("bottom up" and "top down" nanotechnologies), an overview of current instrumentation in biology, an in-depth description of the recent integration of molecular biology with nanotechnology (for sensing or labeling purposes, elucidating information on cells, etc.), and an introduction to Systems Biology (design principles of biological circuits).
-Objectives Outcomes Course Objectives: The course introduces engineering students to the interplay between Nanotechnology and Biology and serves to 1) broaden the areas of research that students might not have necessarily considered, 2) expose students to cutting-edge research, and 3) develop analytical skills.
+Introduction to Nano-Biology: Read More [+] Objectives Outcomes Course Objectives: The course introduces engineering students to the interplay between Nanotechnology and Biology and serves to 1) broaden the areas of research that students might not have necessarily considered, 2) expose students to cutting-edge research, and 3) develop analytical skills.
 Student Learning Outcomes: Students should be able to critique methods and techniques that researchers have used to study and probe biological systems at the nano-scale.
 They will learn how to write research proposals and how to give an effective presentation.
 Through the research proposals, students will learn about the scientific-research process: formulating the problem, determining the appropriate experimental methods, interpreting the results, and arriving at a conclusion.
 Through presentations, students will gain valuable experience in public speaking and learn the process by which they would have to propose a research problem, be it in academia or industry.
-Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

 Instructor: Sohn

+Introduction to Nano-Biology: Read Less [-]

-MEC ENG 290M Expert Systems in Mechanical Engineering 3 Units Terms offered: Spring 2009, Fall 2008, Spring 2008 Introduction to artificial intelligence and decision analysis in mechanical engineering.
+MEC ENG 290M Expert Systems in Mechanical Engineering 3 Units

+Terms offered: Fall 2005, Fall 2003, Spring 1999

+Introduction to artificial intelligence and decision analysis in mechanical engineering.
 Fundamentals of analytic design, probability theory, failure analysis, risk assessment, and Bayesian and logical inference.
 Applications to expert systems in probabilistic mechanical engineering design and failure diagnostics.
 Use of automated influence diagrams to codify expert knowledge and to evaluate optimal design decisions.
-Rules & Requirements
+Expert Systems in Mechanical Engineering: Read More [+] Rules & Requirements

 Prerequisites: 102A and 102B or equivalent

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Mechanical Engineering/Graduate

 Grading: Letter grade.

-Instructor: Agogino MEC ENG 290N System Identification 3 Units Terms offered: Fall 2010, Fall 2008, Spring 2008 This course is intended to provide a comprehensive treatment of both classical system identification and recent work in control-oriented system identification.
+Instructor: Agogino Expert Systems in Mechanical Engineering: Read Less [-] MEC ENG 290N System Identification 3 Units Terms offered: Fall 2010, Fall 2008, Spring 2007 This course is intended to provide a comprehensive treatment of both classical system identification and recent work in control-oriented system identification.
 Numerical, practical, and theoretical aspects will be covered.
 Topics treated include time and frequency domain methods, generalized parameter estimation, identification of structured non-linear systems, modeling uncertainty bounding, and state-space methods.
-Rules & Requirements Prerequisites: 232, Electrical Engineering and Computer Sciences 221A or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+System Identification: Read More [+] Rules & Requirements Prerequisites: 232, Electrical Engineering and Computer Sciences 221A or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.